Autry Denson

-Autry Lamont Denson (born December 8, 1976) is an American football coach and former player who is the running backs coach for the Arizona Cardinals of the National Football League (NFL).
+Autry Lamont Denson (born December 8, 1976) is an American professional football coach and former player who most recently served as the running backs coach for the Arizona Cardinals of the National Football League (NFL) from 2023 to 2025.
 He previously served as the head coach at Charleston Southern University from 2019 to 2022.

 Denson played college football as running back at the University of Notre Dame.
 He played professionally for four seasons in the NFL with the Miami Dolphins, Indianapolis Colts, and Chicago Bears and one season in the Canadian Football League (CFL) with the Montreal Alouettes.

 Playing career

 High school

 Denson attended Nova High School where he played for Willie Dodaro.

 College

 Denson is Notre Dame's all-time leading rusher with 4,318 yards and 43 touchdowns while holding many other rushing records at the University of Notre Dame.

 In 1997, he ran for 1,268 yards on 264 carries and scored 12 TDs.
 In 1998, he ran for 1,306 yards on 277 carries and scored 18 TDs.

 Denson was the MVP of the Gator Bowl in 1999 played against Georgia Tech.